Entry fees are available to approved studio accounts in the online registration system.

 All of the event info you need is now at one digital access point.
 From the city event page you will upload music, view full schedules, watch the event live stream, print a program or use our digital interactive programs during the event.
 Your FREE access to our interactive program now includes filters, search, live tracking of performed routines, and routine Compliments.
 We are bringing your competition experience to a whole new level!

-Stats (scores, feedback, & judge critiques) and Media (routine videos and photos) are uploaded to the tour page following each event.
+Stats (scores, feedback, & judge critiques) and Media are uploaded to the tour page following each event.
 Media is conveniently accessed for download by dancers, parents, and teachers.
 Studio owners will access all routine stats in the same location with the option to allow access to any teacher or dancer/parent (account) in the routine.
 Videos of winning routines are featured in our Highlights Gallery for all to enjoy.
 Easy access, easy sharing...
 VIP-style!

 Audience members are welcome to shoot non-flash photography while (only) their dancers are performing or during award ceremonies.

 Audience members are welcome to video while (only) their dancers are performing or during award ceremonies.
 VIP Dance will be Live Streaming all events when possible.

 Event Schedules are posted 10-14 days prior to the event on the tour page.
 On a typical weekend, 12 & Under Groups are on Saturday and 13 & Over Groups are on Sunday.
 Solos and Duo/Trios may be on any day.

 Scores and critiques will be available to studio accounts following the event.
 Adjudications, Special Awards and High Score results will be posted in the week following the event.